Cat Using the Litter Box Frequently: When To Worry

 While it would be impossible for us to remove all potential stressors from our cats’ lives, we can endeavor to keep their routines stable and provide ample access to resources.
 This is particularly important for cats of a nervous or stressed disposition.
 Some of the things we, as cat owners, can do include:

-4. Treatment For Urethral Obstructions
+4. Treatment for Urethral Obstructions

 This procedure involves placing an indwelling urinary catheter into the penis, along the urethra, and into the bladder, allowing the trapped urine to flow out.
-Sometimes this procedure can be tricky and require multiple rounds of flushing the urethra to dislodge sediment and uroliths.
+Sometimes, this procedure can be tricky and require multiple rounds of flushing the urethra to dislodge sediment and uroliths.

 The aim of treatment is to support kidney function, flush out toxins from the system and reduce bladder disease.
 If treatment is successful, once the urinary catheter is removed, the cat is able to urinate normally on their own and continue treatment in their own home.